25 Best Things to Do in Sequoia & Kings Canyon National Park

 In what can seem like such a busy National Park, the Little Baldy Trail feels like a hidden gem, as so few visitors ever choose to hike the trail.

-In any case, Little Baldy is one of the most beautiful and relatively easy overlooks to hike to, making for a great adventure at both sunrise or sunset.
+That said, Little Baldy is one of the most beautiful and 'relatively easy' overlooks to hike to, making it a great all-around adventure at both sunrise and sunset.

 Little Baldy Trail (Sunrise)